 Stop Wage Garnishment in Georgia: 5 Legal Ways to Protect Your Paycheck

-But don’t throw in the towel just yet!
+Don’t throw in the towel just yet!
 There are ways to stop garnishment and regain control of your finances.
 Whether you’re dealing with unpaid debts, court judgments, or other financial obligations, understanding your rights and options is crucial.
-In this guide, we’ll walk you through practical steps to halt garnishment in Georgia, helping you keep more of your money where it belongs – in your pocket.
+This guide will walk you through practical steps to halt garnishment in Georgia, helping you keep more of your money where it belongs—in your pocket.

 Key Takeaways